Ninetalesgh/dndcampaign/vault/database/spells.md

 The target must succeed on a WIS Save or be [Frightened](conditions.md#frightened) and Dazed until the end of its next turn as it struggles against reality.
 On a successful Save or when this effect ends for it, the creature takes 4d6 Psychic damage as the Dark Lady’s truth finds brief footing in its mind.
 A creature that fails the initial Save by 10 or more is completely unaffected by the spell.
-At Higher Levels.
-When you cast this spell using a spell slot of Level 4 or higher, the duration becomes 1 minute.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 4 or higher, the duration becomes 1 minute.
 - **Classes**: Bard, Cleric, Paladin
 *(Source: CS)*